Welcome to the ultimate Enchanted Valley Backpacking Guide! Are you ready to embark on an extraordinary adventure in Olympic National Park?

 Campsite Options & Amenities

-When choosing your route, always pay attention to the amenities that are offered such as pit toilets, food storage, and relative number of people allowed.
+When choosing your backcountry permits, always pay attention to the amenities that are offered in each of the camp areas, such as pit toilets, food storage, water source and allowed group size.

 Backpacking the Enchanted Valley